 - Two switchable steam modes.

-2. Steam Mop, LIGHT 'N' EASY Floor Steamers for Hardwood and Tile
+2. LIGHT 'N' EASY Mop Engineered Hardwood Floors

 For our next product, we will be looking at an exquisite offering by the brand LIGHT ‘N’ Easy.
 This steam mop comes at a decent price point, making it a prime choice for people who want a spotless hardwood floor.